microsoft/build-2025-devcenter/BuildLab/build-labI-nstructions.md

 # Part 2: Customize your Dev Box

 # Part 3: Explore dev box troubleshooting capabilities
+*Take a snapshot of your dev box to (later) restore*

+To access the self-serve + use the **Snapshot** and Restore feature, follow these steps:

+1. Log in to the Developer Portal.
+2. Navigate to the Dev Box section.
+3. Select the Dev Box environment you wish to take a **snapshot** of.
+4. Click on "Take **Snapshot**."
+5. A dialog will appear showing the timestamp of the manual **snapshot**.
+6. Confirm the **snapshot** in the dialog.
+7. Your **snapshot** will be taken, which takes around 10 minutes.
+Once completed, your Dev Box can be used.

 # Part 4: Add additional governance to your dev box setup

 # Part 5: Manage your dev box in scale

 # Part 6: Give yourself project access
+*Admins normally provide Dev Box user access to developers.
+Today, we will give ourselves access!*

+1. In your project, [navigate to](#) the 'Access Control (IAM)' blade.
+2. Click on '+Add', and add a role assignment.
+3. Search for 'DevCenter Dev Box User' role.
+On the next page, pick '+Select [members](#)'.
+   Add your username, select the account, hit 'Select', then click on 'Review + assign' twice.

 # Part 7: Testing out dev box in the future - what should you do?
 1. Search for ‘Microsoft Dev Box’ in the azure portal to navigate to the Dev Box service.